 SES-2 is a protocol used for control and status of elements in a storage enclosure.
-Coraid's SR1661 and SR2461 appliances come equipped with controllers on the SATA backplane that provide this capability.
-Currently SES-2 communication is limited to the SR1661 and SR2461 appliances.
+Coraid's SR1661, SR2461, and LD2461 appliances come equipped with controllers on the SATA backplane that provide this capability.
+Currently SES-2 communication is limited to these models.